-Based on U.S. Department of the Treasury estimates for fiscal year 2012, the federal government had forgone more than $1 trillion in tax revenue through 169 tax expenditures.
+Based on U.S. Department of the Treasury estimates for fiscal year 2013, the federal government had forgone approximately $1.1 trillion in tax revenue through 169 tax expenditures.
 The tax revenue that the government forgoes is viewed by many analysts as spending channeled through the tax system.

 Figure 1: How to Evaluate Tax Expenditures, Excerpt

 - Since 1994, GAO has recommended greater scrutiny of tax expenditures, as periodic reviews could help determine how well specific tax expenditures work to achieve their goals and how their benefits and costs compare to those of other programs with similar goals.
 Just like spending programs, tax expenditures, if well-designed and implemented, can be an effective tool to achieve federal goals, such as encouraging economic development in disadvantaged areas, financing postsecondary education, and stimulating basic research and development.
 However, their success in achieving these goals may be measured and assessed less often than that of other programs with similar goals.
 Again, like spending programs, some tax expenditures may be ineffective at achieving their intended purposes, or they may duplicate other federal efforts.